zivoradt/zivoradt/README.md

 - 👋 Hi, I’m @zivoradt
 - 👀 I’m interested in Backend developement
-- 🌱 I’m currently learning C++, MySQL, C#, .NET Framework.
-I have a knowledge of basic technologies of Front end - HTML, CSS and Vanilla JS.
+- 🌱 I’m currently learning C++, MySQL, MongoDB, JavaScript, Node.js, Express and React.
 - 💞️ I’m looking to collaborate on backend project with touch with front end side.
 - 📫 How to reach me https://www.linkedin.com/in/zivoradtrickovic/